RISHI70612/POLICY-NAVIGATOR--SMART-RAG-USING-google-s-ADK/README.md

 - **90%+ faster** policy access (5 minutes → 30 seconds for automated queries)
 - **Audit-ready** with built-in citation tracking and compliance trails

-_Note: This is a production-starter foundation.
-Add retry logic, monitoring, and rate limiting for full production deployment._

 ### Key Features